-Cockington Green Gardens, a fascinating display of meticulously handcrafted miniature buildings, has easy access parking and wide pathways.
+Cockington Green Gardens, a fascinating display of meticulously handcrafted miniature buildings, has easy access to parking and wide pathways.
 Beautiful any time of year, ask staff to open the side entry if steps are difficult.

-The National Arboretum hosts a variety of attractions, including two forests that carry rare and endangered trees that are over a century old, a collection of delicate bonsai, stunning panoramic views across Canberra and modern, contemporary architecture.
-There are ample disabled car parking spaces available across the Arboretum, as well as free wheelchair hire which need to be booked in advance via email.
-Smooth, wide pathways weave throughout the Arboretum connecting key attractions such as the Pod Playground, forests, and café.
+The National Arboretum Canberra hosts a variety of attractions, including forests that carry rare and endangered trees that are over a century old, a collection of delicate bonsai, stunning panoramic views across Canberra and modern, contemporary architecture.
+There are ample disabled car parking spaces available across the National Arboretum, as well as free wheelchair hire which need to be booked in advance via email.
+Smooth, wide pathways weave throughout the National Arboretum connecting key attractions such as the Pod Playground, forests, and café.

 If you have young ones looking for adventure and fun, explore the Boundless Playground – a completely accessible, state-of-the-art creation – at Lake Burley Griffin.
 It has easy car parking and great toilet facilities.